Is Circuit Training at Body Complete Good for Weight Loss?

 You can enhance the calorie burning and weight loss potential of your circuit training if you keep a few strategies in mind.
 First, focus on choosing intensive exercises, such as treadmill sprints, for your cardio selections and use compound weight training exercises.
 Compound exercises, such as the chest press, make use of multiple muscle groups and burn more calories than isolation exercises.
 Additionally, research from the February 2007 issue of “Medicine and Science in Sports and Exercise” indicates that performing cardio exercises in the latter part of your workout and weight-lifting exercises toward the beginning can help enhance fat burning.

-Body Complete has two High Intensity Circuit Training Sessions a week: Monday @ 9:30 and Saturday @ 10am.
+Body Complete has two High Intensity Circuit Training Sessions a week: Thursday at 5:30pm and Saturday @ 9am.
 Come along to them.
 They will deliver what you want from a workout.